310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-no, it’s more like… something i can relate to.
+no, it is more like… something i can relate to.
 {% endbubble %}

 {% bubble Midori curious %}